 You will have to actively look for work for:

-- Five weeks if you’ve never received income assistance before
+- Three weeks if you’ve never received income assistance before

 - Three weeks if you’re returning to income assistance

 You might not have to do a work search under certain circumstances: